ankitjhall/Project_Pixybot/README.md

 Pixy is connected to BeagleBone and Motors with LPC54114..

-Will upload picture of harware soon..
+Will upload picture of harware soon.

 Visit ankitjhall.github.io for images